Customer guide to completing Planning Obligations (Section 106 Agreements and Unilateral Undertakings)

-A list of frequently asked questions are available on our S106 FAQ web page.
+A list of frequently asked questions is available on our S106 FAQ web page.

 Section 106 Reports

-Full details of secured, collected and due section 106 contributions and affordable housing provision is set out in quarterly and annual reports available in the following link.
+Full details of secured, collected and due to section 106 contributions and affordable housing provision are set out in quarterly and annual reports available in the following link.